Best coffee machine in the UK of 2024 - 11 machines reviewed by coffee-lovers

 (Image credit: Future)

 The best coffee machine can unlock your caffeine fix for you at home, and make mornings that bit more bearable.
-Whether your caffeinated drink of choice is an iced latte or an espresso, there's an appliance to help you get there, with features designed to secure the taste you want.
+Whether your drink of choice is an iced latte or an espresso, there's an appliance to help you get there, with features designed to secure the taste you want.

 This guide features some of the best bean-to-cup coffee machines, the best pod coffee machines and more.
 There's also a range of brands including De'Longhi, Sage, Nespresso, KitchenAid, and Breville, and a selection of prices and styles to choose from.
+Our top-rated coffee machine of all time is the Sage Barista Express Impress and though we've tested dozens of others since, we haven't found anything yet to knock it off its perch.

 Best coffee machine overall